santhosh-labs/Bike-Sales-Visualization/README.md

 ## 📁 Files

 - `Bike_Sales_Dashboard.xlsx` – The Excel file containing the interactive dashboard and pre-loaded pivot tables.
-- `Bike_Sales_Data.csv` – The raw dataset used to create the dashboard.
+- `Bike_Sales_Data.xlsx` – The raw dataset used to create the dashboard.
 It includes customer demographics, income, commute distance, education, and bike purchase status.
 - `Dashboad IMG.png` – A visual preview of the dashboard used in this README.